Blagai/Blagai/README.md

 Lately, I've been interested in some open-source projects and other things beyond just game development, so I've started working on them and checking them out!

 I mostly program with C# and C++, because they are used in Unity and Unreal.

+I'm working on my JavaScript right now by creating some open-source projects in it.

+Most of the tools I make are because I'm lazy and need to automate my shit.